 Leather Hide Grade – Number Two

 Up to four holes or cuts are permitted on a number two hide, as long as they are situated in a straight line across the hide.
-This would make it possible to cut around them later on while still leaving a significant amount of useable hide.
+This would make it possible to cut around them later on while still leaving a significant amount of useable leather surface.
+Split-grain leathers often come from this category.

 For a number two grade hide, holes should be no larger than 5" in diameter.
 Grain flaws should also have a covering area of no more than 1 ft. square.
 A number two hide grade accounts for about 15%-20% of all hides supplied to tanners.